Home Things to Do in EuropeTop 10 Airlines Offering the Best Flights to Azores in 2026

 • 🧠 Pro Tip: Grab a window seat on the right side for unforgettable views of the Alps before crossing into Atlantic skies.

 Flying Swiss to the Azores feels like checking into a boutique hotel that happens to be cruising at 35,000 feet.
-The Zurich-Ponta Delgada route is seasonal, but when it runs, it offers one of the most stunning transitions in European aviation—leaving snowy peaks behind and landing among volcanic coastlines in under five hours.
+The Zurich to Ponta Delgada route is seasonal (roughly May through November), and it’s operated by Edelweiss Air, SWISS’s leisure sister airline, though you can book it on swiss.com under the Lufthansa Group umbrella.
+When it runs, it offers one of the most stunning transitions in European aviation, leaving snowy peaks behind and landing among volcanic coastlines in under five hours.

 Zurich Airport runs like clockwork, but it’s not all function over feeling.
 You’ll find clean, well-marked terminals, surprisingly good food options, and staff who actually seem invested in making your transfer easy.
 Short layovers feel generous, and for those arriving early, the Alpine wine bars and cheese counters aren’t a bad way to start a vacation.